 AYURCANN HOLDINGS CORP.
 ANNOUNCES BUYBACK OF COMMON SHARES UNDER NORMAL COURSE ISSUER BID

 Toronto, Ontario, March 1, 2022 - Ayurcann Holdings Corp.
-(CSE: AYUR, OTCQB: AYURF, FSE: 3ZQ0) (“Ayurcann” or the “Corporation”), a leading Canadian cannabis extraction company specializing in the processing and co-manufacturing of pharma grade cannabis and hemp to produce various derivative cannabis 2.0 products in the medical and recreational market, is pleased to announce its intention to initiate a normal course issuer bid (“NCIB”) through the facilities of the Canadian Securities Exchange (the “CSE”) or alternative trading systems.
+(CSE: AYUR, OTCQB: AYURF, FSE: 3ZQ0) (“Ayurcann” or the “Corporation”), a leading Canadian cannabis extraction company specializing in the processing and co-manufacturing of pharma grade cannabis and hemp to produce various derivative cannabis 2.0 and 3.0 products in the medical and recreational market, is pleased to announce its intention to initiate a normal course issuer bid (“NCIB”) through the facilities of the Canadian Securities Exchange (the “CSE”) or alternative trading systems

 Under the NCIB, the Corporation intends to acquire up to 6,085,890 common shares in the capital of the Corporation (“Common Shares”), representing approximately 5% of its issued and outstanding Common Shares.
 As of February 28, 2022, there were 121,717,818 Common Shares issued and outstanding.
 On any given day, during the NCIB, the Corporation may only purchase up to 15,000 Common Shares, which is equivalent to 25% of the average daily trading volume of 60,000 calculated based on the trading volumes on the CSE over the past 12 months and may purchase once per calendar week, in a block trade, a greater number of Common Shares.